microsoft/botbuilder-js/Chatdown/readme.md

 # Chatdown

-Chatdown is a transcript generator which consumes a markdown file to generate activity transcripts
+Chatdown is a transcript generator which consumes a markdown file to generate activity transcripts.
+Generated transcript files are output to stdout.

 ## Installation
 ```bash
 npm i -g chatdown